DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Branding:** Favicons are a fundamental aspect of a website's visual identity, similar to a logo, and contribute to a professional and polished user experience.

 ---

+#### FAVICON CHALLENGE - Adding a Favicon to a Website

+### Course Step Number: 359
+### Date Researched: 2025-08-01

+### Key Learnings:

+* **Favicon Implementation:** Learned to add a complete set of favicon links to an HTML document's `<head>` section, ensuring compatibility with various browsers and devices.
+* **File Management and Paths:** Confirmed that placing favicon files in the root directory and using relative paths (`href="filename.png"`) is the standard practice.
+Differentiated this from the paths in a `site.webmanifest` file, which typically use absolute paths (`src="/filename.png"`).
+* **Creative and Technical Problem-Solving:** Independently identified a user experience issue (poor favicon visibility) and solved it by using an external image editor to modify the favicon's color.
+This demonstrated the ability to use external tools to solve development problems and improve a project's quality.

+---